We’ve rolled out a wide range of improvements to the spelling test today:

 Tooltips now explain where the error occurs, and the best-guess to fix it:

 The Approve button confused many users, and has now been renamed Learn.
-We’ve also added an Ignore button inside the Inspector, which makes it faster to ignore a spelling without adding it your your dictionary.
+We’ve also added an Ignore button inside the Inspector, which makes it faster to ignore a spelling without adding it to your dictionary.

 Because spellings are now broken down into multiple categories, Silktide can now offer more nuanced scoring than before.
 The spelling score now consists of: